sanneduinkerx/progressive-web-apps-2021/README.md

 ### Web App Link 🔗
 You can find the web app [here](https://album-library.herokuapp.com/).

-### Wishlist:
-Things I want to add/change:
-- Make web app more user friendly and better design
-- refactor waterfall code to returning values
-- Loading state different in design and coding
-- A back link on detailpage to go back to search results from an artist

-### Process 📈
-The **process** of web app can be found [here](https://github.com/sanneduinkerx/progressive-web-apps-2021/wiki/Week-1---Server-Side-Rendering-%F0%9F%93%A1).

 ## How to install this project

 1. Clone this project